Can I Still Get Pregnant If I Have Endometriosis?

 Stress incontinence refers to leaking that occurs when you endure stress, such as laugh, lift something heavy, or sneeze.
 This may result from mild damage to your pelvic muscles that occurs during pregnancy and childbirth or the effects of aging.

 Overflow incontinence is another type that occurs when you have a constant dribble of urine, even after you’ve used the restroom.
-Usually this is a result of a bladder that doesn’t fully empty.
+Usually, this is a result of a bladder that doesn’t fully empty.

 Reasons for incontinence

 Women are more susceptible to developing urinary incontinence due to the stress of pregnancy and childbirth.
-While you’re carrying a baby, the weight of the fetus can put pressure on your muscles that causes stress incontinence.
+While you’re carrying a baby, the weight of the fetus can put pressure on your muscles that cause stress incontinence.
 Labor and delivery weaken muscles responsible for holding your urine and make you vulnerable to organ prolapse — when the bladder, uterus, or small intestine get pushed down into your vagina.

 As you get older, your bladder’s capacity may change and involuntary contractions of the bladder become more common.
 Menopausal women produce less estrogen, a hormone that promotes bladder lining and urethra health.
 A woman who’s had a hysterectomy may experience incontinence because the procedure may affect pelvic floor muscles that support and promote healthy bladder control.